 So we are talking about £7.5 billion in 2011 and £11.7 billion in 2016, with the funds having almost doubled in that period.
 Many of us do not accept the Government’s contention that these funds cannot be accessed.
 As we have heard, in the USA, following the Libyan Claims Resolution Act in 2008, US victims of Libyan-sponsored terrorism were paid substantial compensation.
 So the questions are, and have been for some time: can the funds be used, can the interest be used and what discussions have been taking place with the Libyan authorities?
 Although we all recognise the absence of a formal Government structure with which to deal, if discussions have been taking place, it would be good to know exactly where we are with those.

 The second route we have been pressing, in the absence of legal access to the interest and frozen assets—and I understand that the Government have to recognise this—is at the UN, as outlined by the hon.
 Member for South Suffolk (James Cartlidge).
 At some point, the decision to unfreeze Libyan assets in various countries has to be taken and it has to be decided by a resolution of the UN.
 A number of us have been calling for the UK to threaten to use our veto on the Security Council against the release of these funds.
 I would be grateful if the Minister responded on that proposal to say why the Foreign and Commonwealth Office seems so set against it.
-Given the billions at stake, it might be thought to be in Libya’s interests to afford a small percentage of those assets in order to secure the bulk of the money it needs so badly to restructure the country.
+Given the billions at stake, it might be thought to be in Libya’s interests to afford a small percentage of those assets to secure the bulk of the money it needs so badly to restructure the country.

 This campaign has gone on for far too long.
 It is time for the UK Government to step up and conclude this sorry saga, whether by domestic decision, accessing frozen assets or diplomatic pressure.
 The victims deserve better.

 In 1999, “Bandit Country: The IRA & South Armagh” a book by Tony Harnden, outlined in some detail the links between Libya and the Provisional IRA.
 The Provisional IRA’s campaign was given huge stimulus by the series of vessels full of weapons that arrived in places such as County Wicklow from the mid-1980s onwards.
 We are talking about missiles, ammunition and explosives.
 We make a mistake if we think it was just explosives, because people were killed by Kalashnikovs, rocket-propelled grenades and so on; they were killed by Libyan-inspired weapons.
-I wish to outline one shipment, in order to give colleagues an idea of what was coming in.
+I wish to outline one shipment, to give colleagues an idea of what was coming in.

 In about October 1986, a deal was arranged between Thomas “Slab” Murphy of the Provisional IRA, who is pretty well known to people like me, and Nasser Ali Ashour, a Libyan intelligence officer and diplomat.
 It took about 30 Libyan soldiers two nights to load up a converted Swedish oil rig replenishment ship called the Villa.
 Some 80 tonnes of weapons and explosives were put about the Villa, including seven RPGs, 10 surface-to-air missiles, a huge number of Kalashnikovs and one tonne of Semtex H, which is an incredibly powerful plastic explosive.
 It is far more powerful than the normal fertiliser-based bombs used up until that time.
 The Villa slipped through international waters and landed at Clogga Strand in County Wicklow.
 From there, its load was spirited away to long-term hides and then secretly distributed to Provisional IRA active service cells for use to kill indiscriminately.